Wolfy76700/Wolfy76700.github.io/rules_den.md

 - Gray Fly Stage is soft banned - if both players agree to a reset, the reset will serve no penalty to either player.
 If one person doesn't want to reset, you may not reset.
 - No Debug Mode
 - *(Fightcade)* Please do not spectate the stream matches directly on Fightcade as this may cause techinical issues
+- WolfTV and the Battle for the Den series are not affiliated with or sponsored by Capcom

 ### Karnov's Revenge